Can you lose body fat and gain muscle mass at the same time? Sounds too good to be true, right?

 Are you in a calorie surplus?
 Are you at maintenance calories?
 Are you in a calorie deficit?
 You can only know if you track your food and calories.

-Tracking your food can also help you identify whether you're getting enough protein to build new muscle or not.
-Research shows that by consuming 1-1.2 g/pound of fat free mass, you can increase the extent of recomposition (5).
+Proteins: They are essential for muscle repair and growth.
+Consuming enough protein is important for preserving lean muscle mass during a calorie deficit and promoting muscle growth during a surplus.
+Research shows that by consuming 1-1.2 g/pound of fat free mass, you can increase the extent of body recomposition (5).

 2. Timing Your Nutrients